liuyue002/turing_expanding_domain/README.md

 The 'main' branch additionally contain codes for analysis, auxillary scripts, as well as work-in-progress, it is unlikely to be interesting to anyone else.
 Ignore the other branches

+## Files

+* cdima\_1d.m, cdima\_2d.m: for simulating the CDIMA model
+* schnackenberg\_1d.m, schnackenberg\_2d.m: for simulating the Schnackenberg model
+* biggerFont.m, plot\_kymograph.m, tightEdge.m: utilities for plotting, called by the other scripts